Skip to Content

 If you’ve got your own wheels, then the easiest way to get to Maligne Canyon from Jasper is to drive yourself, which takes between 10-15 minutes.
 There are parking lots next to the 1st, 5th, and 6th bridges, so you can park up at one of them and then hit the trails.
 There’s plenty of space to park, and it’s free!

-You can also hike to Maligne Canyon from Jasper town center.
-If you’re going to do this, we recommend starting at the 5th or 6th bridges, as these are the closest to town.
+For an extra long day of hiking, you can hike from Jasper town center to Maligne Canyon.
+If you’re going to do this, I recommend starting at the 5th or 6th bridges, as these are the closest to town.
 It should take you about two hours each way to walk, plus however long you spend exploring the canyon.
+What a great way to get your steps in!

-You can also cycle from Jasper to Maligne Canyon.
-It should take you about 50 minutes to cycle the 12 kilometers (7.5 miles) to the 1st bridge.
+But I think the most exciting way to get to Maligne Canyon from Jasper is to cycle!
+It should take about 50 minutes to cycle the 12 kilometers (7.5 miles) to the 1st bridge.
 For a shorter journey, head to the 5th or 6th bridge, both of which are roughly 10 kilometers (6.2 miles) away and take around 35 minutes to reach on two wheels.

 4. How long is the Maligne Canyon Hike?